Myanmar protest death toll rises after junta threat | DW | 27.03.2021

 The embassies of the European Union and the United Kingdom in Myanmar condemned the latest killings of "unarmed civilians, including children," describing them as "indefensible acts."

-The US embassy said the killings were "not the actions of a professional military or police force."
+The US embassy said the killings "are not the actions of a professional military or police force."

 The fresh crackdown came as Myanmar's military, the Tatmadaw, held the annual "Armed Forces Day" parade, using the occasion to condemn the opposition and promise elections.